MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 {% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-07.jpg" alt="Screenshot showing design iteration in Figma" caption="Design iterations in Figma around the Flags page" figClass="" %}

 ### The Impact of Our Revamp
 Alongside the beta release, we implemented an analytics tool to monitor KPIs, including NPS, DAU, MAU, and feature adoption rates.
-A few months post-launch, user engagement had increased by 116%.
+A few months post-launch, **user engagement had increased by 116%**.

 NPS surveys also captured positive feedback:

 A partner from North Carolina A&T shared,
 > “Since working with Mentor Collective we're able to get those specific metrics and data, and we have the dashboard – which we absolutely love – to see exactly what's going on and tailor specific programs or initiatives to be able to help the students."